tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ESNIKeys.public_name as described in {{verify-public-name}}.
 The client MUST NOT enable the False Start optimization {{RFC7918}}.
 If the handshake completes successfully, the client MUST abort the connection with an "esni_required" alert.
-It then SHOULD retry the handshake with a new transport connection and encrypted SNI disabled.
+It then SHOULD retry the handshake with a new transport connection and ESNI disabled.

 [[TODO: Key replacement is significantly less scary than saying that ESNI-naive servers bounce ESNI off.
 Is it worth defining a strict mode toggle in the ESNI